31st Fighter Wing: 1971–1990

 The wing assumed a dual-role function with the primary mission of air defense of southern Florida and the secondary as a replacement training unit.
 Two of the wing's fighter squadrons, the 307th and 309th, were designated to perform pilot replacement training.
-From April to August 1972, the 308th deployed to Udorn Royal Thai Air Force Base, Thailand to augment tactical air forces already deployed to that country, followed in July by the 307th TFS.
+From April to August 1972, the 308th deployed to Udorn Royal Thai Air Force Base, Thailand to participate in Operation Linebacker, followed in July by the 307th TFS.
 In June 1972, Captains John Cerak and David B. Dingee of the 308th Tactical Fighter Squadron were shot down and captured by North Vietnamese forces and were confirmed as prisoners of war.
 They were both released and returned to the United States in March 1973.
 On 27 June 1972, Lt Col Farrell J. Sullivan and Captain Richard L. Francis of the 523d Tactical Fighter Squadron of the 405th Fighter Wing were shot down over Hanoi while flying an F-4E assigned to the 308th squadron while the 308th was on temporary duty at Udorn.
-Lt.
-Col Sullivan was classified as missing in action and following the war, was reclassified as killed in action.
-Captain Francis was captured and remained a POW until his release at the end of hostilities on 28 March 1973.
+Sullivan was classified as missing in action and following the war, was reclassified as killed in action.
+Francis was captured and remained a POW until his release at the end of hostilities on 28 March 1973.

 On 15 October 1972, Captains James L. Hendrickson and Gary M. Rubus of the 307th Tactical Fighter Squadron shot down a MiG-21 northeast of Hanoi.
 This marked the first aerial victory for the wing in Vietnam and the first for the wing since the end of World War II.

 In 1979 and 1980, the wing transferred its F-4Es to Air National Guard units and the Egyptian Air Force, and began operating F-4Ds.

 On 30 March 1981, the wing assumed a larger responsibility for training all F-4 aircrews.
-Training became the wing's primary mission until 1985 when the wing received its next aircraft, the General Dynamics F-16 Fighting Falcon, and resumed an air defense and air interdiction mission.
+Training became the wing's primary mission until 1985 when the wing received its next aircraft, the F-16 Fighting Falcon, and resumed an air defense and air interdiction mission.
 The 31st Tactical Fighter Training Wing won the 1982 Daedalian Maintenance Trophy Award for the best maintenance complex in the United States Air Force.